 Ocean acidification is an effect of atmospheric carbon dioxide entering the ocean, lowering the water’s pH and increasing its acidity levels.
 High levels of carbon dioxide in the atmosphere is largely an effect of human activities, such as deforestation for agriculture or fuel, but it is mainly caused by the burning of fossil fuels – coal, oil and gas – to produce large amounts of concentrated energy at a relatively low cost.
 Continue reading “Diving deep into the problem of ocean acidification”

 Plastic pollution in our oceans is one of the most pressing environmental issues we are facing today.
 A new study released in 2019 reveals that the amount of plastics in our oceans has been increasing significantly since its use became widespread in the 50s, and this problem is likely to get worse.
 Continue reading “How to tackle the problem of ocean plastic pollution with technology”

-It is hard to deny that the demand and need for more energy is growing at a rapid pace on a global scale.
-As a result of this, throughout the past couple of decades, different methods and solutions have been deployed to crack energy supply challenges.
-Especially renewable energy sources, such as wind power and solar energy, stands out as ways to reduce the impact fossil fuels have on global warming.
+It is hard to deny that the demand for more energy is growing at a rapid pace on a global scale.
+As a result of this, different methods and solutions have been deployed to crack energy supply challenges throughout the past couple of decades.
+Especially renewable energy sources, such as wind power and solar energy, stand out as ways to reduce the impact fossil fuels have on global warming.
 Continue reading “Floating wind farms: A new dimension to offshore wind energy”

 Most maritime infrastructure projects are required to undergo vigorous environmental and cultural or social impact assessments before being given the green light to be implemented.
 These evaluations look out for evidence demonstrating avoidance, minimisation or mitigation of impacts in the preparation, actual construction and post-construction phases.